BILL ANALYSIS

 Proportional Reviews for Broadband Deployment Act

-HR2289 (Proportional Reviews for Broadband Deployment Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-The primary sectors impacted are Telecommunications and Technology.
+HR2289 (Proportional Reviews for Broadband Deployment Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects American Tower ($AMT), Crown Castle ($CCI), $SBAC and AT&T ($T) and 2 other tickers.
+The primary sectors impacted are Telecommunications, Real Estate, Infrastructure and Technology.
 View the full bill text on Congress.gov.

 bullish